-The zero-carb eating style is more geared toward those looking to remediate some illnesses or certain digestive disorders through a process of elimination, as opposed to just wanting release fat.
+The zero-carb eating style is more geared toward those looking to remediate some illnesses or certain digestive disorders through a process of elimination, as opposed to just wanting to release fat.

-However, for those who think the carnivore diet may help mitigate specific health and physiological issues, the following are a few simple steps to help you get started:
+For those who think the carnivore diet may help mitigate specific health and physiological issues, the following are a few simple steps to help you get started: